we ask the tough questions

 Do Christians in our community play well together?

-Why is Sunday morning in Wilmington the most
+Why is Sunday morning in Wilmington the most segregated time of the week?

 Should this change?
 How?